sealvault/sealvault/website/src/dev-docs/design/one-dapp-per-key.md

    fork a dapp whose data is not in transferable tokens, they can prompt the user for an off-chain signature to verify their ownership and then copy the data to their contract.

+## Connect With NFT

+Some dapps require that the address that is connected to the dapp holds the NFT that is the prerequisite for a mint or some other interaction.
+This is fundamentally unsafe as it exposes users to phishing, and the industry is slowly moving away from this model with signature based delegation,[^5] but many dapps rely on it.[^7]

+In order to support dapps that require that the same address is connected to the dapp that holds the NFT, we allow connecting addresses to different domains, but disable automatic tx approval and only allow limited transactions that we can guarantee to be safe, such as mints.[^10]

 ## Airdrops